esotericpig/senpi/README.md

 The "senpi" name comes from seeing a funny "Notice me, Senpai" meme with the pi symbol.

 ## setup
-This project uses Gradle for the build process (this is actually my first non-Android project using Gradle, so it might be a little rough around the edges; I appreciate any constructive feedback).
+This project uses Gradle for the build process.
 If you already have Gradle installed, ignore this section.

 Graddle Wrapper is included so that you don't have to install Gradle.
 Simply run one of the following commands:
 - **./gradlew** (Unix-like systems: Linux and Mac OS X)